RaskaRuby/createSeedWords/README.md

 ### Using Your Own Entropy (Randomness)

 Generating your own entropy for use in a new wallet can be done with a variety of methods, including drawing from a hat, coin flips, dice rolls and card decks.
 Most wallet software does not allow you to input your own entropy, but it is possible using the following methods.
-Ideally, you would create your seed words with one of these methods, restore a wallet using those seed words in your preferred wallet software, and then verify that all the keys and addresses match by restoring with even different software.
+Ideally, you would create your seed words with one of these methods, restore a wallet using those seed words in your preferred wallet software, and then verify that all the public addresses and keys match by restoring with even different software.
 For maximum security, these should only be performed on OFFLINE computers, preferably on a system like [Tails](https://tails.boum.org/).

 * **Draw Words From a Hat** - if you mix all the words from the [BIP39 word list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt), you could create your own 24 word seed by randomly picking 23 words (with replacement), and then using a computer to calculate the final seed word in the terminal ([see ArmanTheParman](https://armantheparman.com/bitcoin-seed-with-dice/) below) or using the [SeedPicker web page](https://seedpicker.net/calculator/last-word.html).

-* **[ArmanTheParman](https://armantheparman.com/bitcoin-seed-with-dice/)** - detailed article describing exacly how to use D6 dice to create seed words by hand, and a computer is only needed at the very end to calculate the final seed word.
+* **[ArmanTheParman](https://armantheparman.com/bitcoin-seed-with-dice/)** - detailed article describing exactly how to use D6 dice to create seed words by hand, and a computer is only needed at the very end to calculate the final seed word.

 * **Hardware Wallets** - both [ColdCard](https://coldcardwallet.com/docs/verifying-dice-roll-math) and [SeedSigner](https://seedsigner.com/) allow new wallets to be created using user entropy from D6 dice rolls.
 Coldcard also provides a very simple python script [`rolls.py`](https://coldcardwallet.com/docs/rolls.py) that does the same function so you can verify that the seed words match.

 * **[Ian Coleman BIP39](https://iancoleman.io/bip39/)** - the Swiss Army knife of converters.
 Make sure to download [`bip39-standalone.html`](https://github.com/iancoleman/bip39) and run it OFFLINE.
 Clicking the "Show entropy details" box allows you to enter your own entropy from a variety of sources.
-You can also use this to see the address and public keys that belong to a set of seed words, which can be compared with what your wallet shows.
+You can also use this to see the public addresses and keys that belong to a set of seed words, which can be compared with what your wallet shows.
 Also allows you to choose between a variety of [derivation paths](https://walletsrecovery.org/).

 * **[This Project](https://github.com/RaskaRuby/createSeedWords)** - mostly an exercise for myself, but expands on [`rolls.py`](https://coldcardwallet.com/docs/rolls.py) by allowing more types of input, including binary (coins) and hexadecimal [D16 dice](https://github.com/Samourai-Wallet/hexadecimal-die), as well as Monero support.
 No extra python libraries are needed, so these scripts can be run almost anywhere, and should be fairly readable to beginning python programmers.